 - Before the 1960s, most people were happy enough with settling for a “companionate” or good-enough marriage.
 People didn’t spend forever looking for passion and love (even though this may have developed over time).
-In fact, many people saw passionate love as too volatile or irrational a thing to use as the basis for whether or not they should marry someone.
+Many people saw passionate love as too volatile or irrational to use as the basis for whether or not they should marry someone.

-- When looking for a prospective husband back in 1939, men with a dependable character, emotional stability, maturity and a pleasing disposition were all more highly sought after by women than men whom they felt mutual attraction and love for.
+- When looking for a prospective husband back in 1939, men with a dependable character, emotional stability, maturity and a pleasing disposition were all more highly sought after by women than men they felt mutual attraction and love towards.

-- Even by the early 1960s, 76% of women were willing to marry a man that they didn’t love.
+- By the early 1960s, 76% of women were willing to marry a man they didn’t love.

 - When looking for a prospective wife in 1939, men also highly valued emotional stability, maturity, a dependable character and pleasing disposition, and interestingly also appreciated ambition and industriousness over mutual love and attraction.

-- By the early 1960s however, only 35% of men admitted that they were willing to marry a woman that they didn’t love.
-This is presumably because they already had more legal rights and financial freedom, and weren’t looked down upon as much for moving out of the house and enjoying single life before getting married.
+- By the early 1960s, however, only 35% of men admitted that they were willing to marry a woman that they didn’t love.
+Men already had more legal rights and financial freedom and weren’t looked down upon for moving out of the house and enjoying single life before getting married.

-- By the 1980s, things had definitely changed, with 86% of men and 91% of women in the US saying that they needed romantic love to marry someone.
+- By the 1980s, things had changed, with 86% of men and 91% of women in the US saying they needed romantic love to marry someone.

-- In 2008, mutual love and attraction were now rated as the #1 factor that both men and women looked for in a prospective partner or spouse.
+- In 2008, mutual love and attraction were rated #1 for men and women looking for a prospective partner.

-No longer do people settle just settle for companionship or what is good enough.
+No longer do people settle for companionship or what is good enough.
 We also want passion and the perfect life partner who completes us, gives us belonging and identity, mystery and awe, and makes us happy.
-Some people even declare that they are looking for their soul mate, and refuse to settle for anything less.
+Some people even declare that they are looking for their soul mate and refuse to settle for anything less.

 This search for the perfect partner seems to take a lot of emotional investment, trial and error, potential heartbreak, and much stress and indecision.
-If we do actually find our soul mate, the potential pay-off should theoretically be much higher than it is for an old-fashioned “companionate” marriage.
-However, with more possible options available to us, and so much higher expectations regarding what we are looking for, how are we ever meant to know if we have found the one, or if we should settle down and get married?
+However, if we find our soul mate, the potential pay-off should theoretically be much higher than for an old-fashioned “companionate” marriage.
+However, with more possible options and higher expectations, how can we know if we have found the one to marry?

 At what age do we get married?

-From 1950 until about 1968, the average age of first marriages in the US was about 20 for females, and 23 for males.
-In the mid-1970s this age started to rapidly increase until it briefly stagnated at about 24 for women and 27 for men between 1999 and 2004.
+From 1950 until about 1968, the average age of first marriages in the US was about 20 for females and 23 for males.
+In the mid-1970s, this age rapidly increased until it briefly stagnated at about 24 for women and 27 for men between 1999 and 2004.
 It then began to rise again to about 27 for females and 29 for males in 2014.
-In bigger cities such as New York, this number is now thought to be over 30 for both males and females.
+In bigger cities, such as New York, it is over 30 for both males and females.

 After how long do we tend to get married?

 Before the 1960s, the average couple wed after just six months, according to Stephanie Coontz, author of ‘Marriage, A History’.
-The dating period, as well as the engagement period, tend to be much longer these days, with some couples even choosing to live together in a de-facto relationship without ever marrying.
+However, the dating period and the engagement period tend to be much longer these days, with some couples even choosing to live together in a de-facto relationship without ever marrying.

 Do we even need to get married anymore?

-Before the 1960s, getting married, buying a house, and moving out of the parental home was the first significant steps after adolescence that signified the transition to adulthood.
-Single women rarely lived alone, and many families discouraged their daughters from moving into shared housing with other girls who were working.
-Their parents were heavily involved in all of their decisions, even who they dated, and typically always knew about their whereabouts.
+Before the 1960s, getting married, buying a house, and moving out were the first significant steps that signified the transition to adulthood.
+Single women rarely lived alone, and many families discouraged their daughters from moving into shared housing with other working girls.
+Their parents were heavily involved in their decisions, even who they dated, and typically always knew about their whereabouts.

-Women of previous generations would sometimes get married just to get out of the house and get their first taste of adulthood and freedom.
-However, once married, they were not really more free to do what they wanted, instead of having to depend on their husbands for legal and financial purposes whilst being fully responsible for looking after the house and the children.
+Women of previous generations would sometimes get married to get out of the house and get their first taste of adulthood and freedom.
+However, once married, they were not always more free to do what they wanted.
+Instead, they had to depend on their husbands for legal and financial purposes whilst being fully responsible for looking after the house and the children.

-Although things still aren’t fully equal with men and women, with women typically earning less and having to do a greater proportion of the housework and child-rearing, they have been given equal legal rights regarding property and divorce.
-This, alongside the greater acceptance of various lifestyle choices, including being able to move out without getting married, either to live alone, with friends or with a partner, has made it so that marriage is now a choice, rather than a necessity.
+Although things still aren’t fully equal with men and women, with women typically earning less and having to do more housework and child-rearing, they now have equal legal rights regarding property and divorce.
+Alongside the greater acceptance of various lifestyle choices, including moving out without getting married, marriage is now a choice rather than a necessity for many women.

 Thanks to the advances in technology, we now have more potential options available to us at the click of a mouse or swipe of a button than we have ever had before.

-Thanks to the greater rights and freedom provided to most women in Australian culture, we also have a new developmental period between adolescence and adulthood called emerging adulthood (ages 18-29).
-This is a phase where people are able to go to university, start a career, travel, move around a bit, and have some fun and relationship experiences before settling down and getting married.
+Thanks to the greater rights and freedom provided to most women in the Australian culture, we also have a new developmental period between adolescence and adulthood called emerging adulthood (ages 18–29).
+It is a phase where people can go to university, start a career, travel, move around a bit, and have some fun and relationship experiences before settling down and getting married.